 Summary

 You’ve delved into the depths of the student loan crisis, uncovering its vast impacts on individuals and the economy.
-From the reasons behind escalating debt to the proposed solutions, you’ve comprehensively understood this pressing issue.
+You’ve comprehensively understood this pressing issue, from the reasons behind escalating debt to the proposed solutions.
 Reflecting on the government’s role and historical context, you realize the situation’s complexity.

 Frequently Asked Questions